Paramètres d'affichage

 What happens next?

-As soon as you return to France, you can apply to register your marriage with the OFPRA.
+As soon as you return to France, you can apply for registration of your marriage with OFPRA.

-First you need your OFPRA file number.
-It is a 9-digit number of the XX-XX-XXXXX type written at the top left of each letter sent by OFPRA.
+You first need your OFPRA file number.
+It is a 9-digit number like XX-XX-XXXXX written at the top left of each letter sent by OFPRA.

-You must complete this form and send it with the following documents:
+You must complete this form and send it with these documents:

-• the certificate of marriage capacity or the certificate of publication of the banns;
+• the certificate of capacity to marry or the certificate of publication of banns;

-• the photocopy of the travel document with the entry and exit stamps of the country of celebration of the marriage and the photocopy of the plane or train ticket;
+• a photocopy of the travel document with entry and exit stamps from the country where the marriage is celebrated and a photocopy of the plane or train ticket;

-• the original or a copy of the foreign marriage certificate with a translation certified by a sworn translator, as well as the recto-verso photocopy of this certificate and its translation.
+• a copy of the foreign marriage certificate with a certified translation by a sworn translator, as well as a photocopy of both sides of this certificate and its translation.

-> To read: the Refugees.info sheet "Obtain an official translation of a document".
+> Read: the Réfugiés.info sheet “Obtain the official translation of a document”.

-You must send your file by post to this address:
+You must send your file by mail to this address:

 OFPRA